SimonLissack/BasicDistributedSystem/README.md

 The reply queue for the `WebClient` is managed solely by the `WebClient` itself.
 It will be deleted when the `WebClient` stops.

 # Deployment
+## Docker

+### Build

+The docker file will publish the dotnet project and build the container.
+The path for the build must be the `src` directory:

+Worker:

+`docker build -t bds-worker -f src/Worker/Dockerfile ./src`

+Web Client:

+`docker build -t bds-webclient -f src/WebClient/Dockerfile ./src`

+### Compose

 TODO:
 1. Run services on docker
 2. Run services on kubernetes